AmirRezaM75/dk-task/README.md

+# Requirement
+- ext-json
+- You must have the FILE privilege
 # Assignment
 The assignment is to implement a warehouse software.
 This warehouse should hold articles, and the articles should contain an identification number, a name and a number showing